 Whilst it might be obvious to some of you, if you are like us, you might be expecting to find the plaster casts of people scattered around the housing estates in the Pompeii archaeological site.

-However, most of the well-preserved remains and artefacts that was found here has been relocated to a safer home in the National Archaeological Museum in Naples.
+However, most of the well-preserved remains and artifacts that were found here have been relocated to a safer home in the National Archaeological Museum in Naples.
 So if you are interested in seeing them, make sure to pay the Pompeii Museum a visit.

-Here are some of the casts and artefacts found in a small warehouse in Pompeii.
+Here are some of the casts and artifacts found in a small warehouse in Pompeii.